lumliolum/lumliolum.github.io/_posts/2024-02-10-rcnn-and-fast-rcnn.md

 The feature extractor is usually pretrained on image-net and then finetuned on region proposals.
 The finetuning stage is called domain specific fine-tuning.

+While finetuning, we remove the last layer of feature extractor (if its pretrained on image-net, we usually have it as 1000 neurons) and replace it with $(N+1)$ neurons where $N$ denotes the number of classes (+1 is for the background class).

 One question should naturally come is how do we create training data for region proposals ?, how do we know what is ground-truth for any region proposal.

-So while finetuning, we remove the last layer of feature extractor (if its pretrained on image-net, we usually have it as 1000 neurons) and replace it with $(N+1)$ neurons where $N$ denotes the number of classes (+1 is for the background class).
-This answers our 2nd question.

-The 1st question will occur in Fast-RCNN, Faster-RCNN as well.
-I will discuss in detail over there.
+This question I will not answer here, but will discuss in detail in fast-rcnn.

 ### OBJECT CATEGORY CLASSIFIER or LINEAR SVM